minnojs/minno-quest/README.md

 Some sequence may be parsed more than once, for instance, the questions sequences get re-parsed each time a response is changed.
 By default, none of the parsing is repeated so that the questionnaires can stay fixed.
 For each type of parsing there is a property that lets the player know that you want it re-parsed.

 In order to re-parse mixers, set `remix` to true.
 In order to re-parse inheritance set `reinflate` to true.
-In order to re-parse templates set `reinterpolate` to true.
+In order to re-parse templates set `regenerateTemplate` to true.

 ### Mixer
 The mixer is responsible for managing lists (arrays) within PIQuest, it is capable of repeating, randomizing and even changing the list according to [environmental variables](#variables).
 You may use it within the sequence, for answer lists within pages and even for answers within the `selectOne` or `selectMulti` questions.